spring-projects/spring-restdocs/README.md

 user guide, akin to [GitHub's API documentation][3] for example, rather than the fully automated, dense API documentation produced by tools like [Swagger][4].

-For a broader introduction see the [Documenting RESTful APIs][9] presentation.
+For a broader introduction see the Documenting RESTful APIs presentation.
+Both the [slides][9] and a [video recording][13] are available.

 ## Quickstart